microdee/mcro/README.md

 struct FMyStuff
 {
-    TState<int, StorePrevious> State {-1};
+    TState<int, EStatePolicy::StorePrevious> State {-1};

     FMyStuff()
     {
-        // Get previous values as well when `StorePrevious` flag is active State.OnChange([](int next, TOptional<int> previous)
+        // Get previous values as well when `EStatePolicy::StorePrevious` flag is active State.OnChange([](int next, TOptional<int> previous)
         {
-            // If `StorePrevious` flag is active we should always have a value in `previous`
+            // If `EStatePolicy::StorePrevious` flag is active we should always have a value in `previous`
             // so we should never see -2 UE_LOG(LogTemp, Display, TEXT_"Changed from %d to %d", previous.Get(-2), next);
         });